d12frosted/elpa-mirror/melpa/read-only-cfg-readme.txt

-`read-only-cfg' is a GNU Emacs minor mode which can automatically make files read-only based on user configuration.
-User configuration is very simple and it consists of prefix directories or regex patterns.
+`read-only-cfg' is a GNU Emacs minor mode that can automatically make files read-only based on user configuration.
+User configuration is very simple and only consists of prefix directories or regex patterns.

 Installation